aws-samples/build-an-automated-large-langurage-model-evaluation-pipeline-on-aws/README.md

 Some of the key components are detailed as below:

-- **LLM API service**: This component is responsible for invoking LLMs.
+- **LLM service**: This component is responsible for invoking LLMs.
 In theory, it can handle any LLM regardless of the provider.
 It also unifies the request and response format.
 This way, a data scientist for example, does not need to know what specific format an LLM requires to invoke it.
-This service uses Amazon DynamoDB to store model’s metadata, therefore adding or removing LLMs can be done at runtime.
+Amazon Bedrock can be seen as an easy to implement LLM service, as it provide the [Converse API](https://docs.aws.amazon.com/bedrock/latest/userguide/conversation-inference.html) that provides a consistent API, which works with all Amazon Bedrock models that support messages.
-- **Prompt Service**: A DynamoDB database, used to store LLM prompt templates for various LLM agents.
+- **Prompt Service**: This Prompt service is used to store LLM prompt templates for various LLM agents.
 It is useful to control versioning and have ability to include template parameters that can be supplied at runtime making it suitable for various tasks.
+In this example, we are using the [Bedrock prompt management](https://aws.amazon.com/bedrock/prompt-management/) service.
 - **LLM Invocation workflow**: Using Amazon Step function, we define a workflow that starts by formulating a prompt from our test dataset.
 Then invoking each record and saving results to s3.
 - **LLM evaluation workflow**: Also using Amazon Step function, we define a workflow that starts by pulling the results from the previous workflow.
 Then evaluating each result based on the requested evaluation metrics.
 - **Eval Factory**: It is a service that is responsible to evaluate LLM generation.
 It handles different methods of evaluation from using LLM to evaluation LLMs or using pre-defined LLM eval metrics.
+You can continously add new eval metrics/frameworks as a new branch in the step function as the GenAI use case evolves.
 - **Result store**: This is an optional component that you can add to show the results.
-It can use a visualization dashboard or simply use s3 to store raw output.
+It can use a visualization dashboard or simply use S3 to store raw output.
+In this example, we use Athena to visualise the eval results stored on S3.

 We have separated the LLM invocation and LLM evaluation to two workflows, this provides the flexibility to the users that they can choose to just perform batch LLM invocation or LLM evaluaiton with existing LLM generated outputs.